NIAGADS/niagads-pylib/README.md

 # niagads-pylib

-a collection of python packages, classes, and utility functions in support of NIAGADS projects
+a collection of python packages, classes, and utility functions in support of NIAGADS projects -ega comment

 # Documentation